John Reardon

-John Henry Reardon (born July 30, 1975) is a Canadian actor and former university football player.
+John Henry Reardon (born July 30, 1975) is a Canadian actor.
 Prior to 2015, Reardon starred as Blake Laviolette on the CBC Television series Arctic Air and had a recurring role as Greg Cameron on the Showcase series Continuum.
-As of 2019, Reardon stars as Detective Charlie Hudson on the Canadian television series Hudson & Rex.
+From 2019-2025, Reardon starred as Detective Charlie Hudson on the Canadian television series Hudson & Rex.

 Life and career

-Born July 30, 1975, in Halifax, Nova Scotia, Reardon studied Theartre arts at the Lir Academy of Dramatic Arts in Dublin, Ireland as well as improv at The Second City in Los Angeles, California, and Toronto, Ontario.
+Born July 30, 1975, in Halifax, Nova Scotia, Reardon studied Theatre Arts at the Lir Academy of Dramatic Arts in Dublin, Ireland as well as improv at The Second City in Los Angeles, California, and Toronto, Ontario.
 While at Mount Allison University, Reardon considered pursuing a career in medicine, but growing up, his dream was to become a professional athlete.
-He was a Canadian all-star college football player for Mount Allison from 1993 to 1997, graduating with a B.S. degree in Biology.
+He attended Mount Allison from 1993 to 1997, graduating with a B.S. degree in biology.